mxstn/mxstn.github.io/_pages/about.md

 title: About
 ---

 My name is Max.
-Typically, I would describe myself as a mathematician, mountain enthusiast and research engineer.
+I am a mathematician, mountain enthusiast and research engineer.

 - Mathematically, I am broadly interested in geometry, dynamics, probability and their interactions,

-- as a mountain enthusiast, my interests are being outside in great company, mostly [mountaineering, climbing and ski-touring](https://mxstn.github.io/mountains),
+- as a mountain enthusiast, my interests are being outside with friends, mostly [mountaineering, climbing and ski-touring](https://mxstn.github.io/mountains),

 - finally, as a research engineer, I am interested in developments in machine learning.